Opinion: Why Tanzania had a peaceful transition | DW | 07.04.2021

 Tanzania's constitution clearly describes that when a president dies while in office, the vice president would take over and finish the late president's remaining term.
 The United Republic of Tanzania is a union between Tanzania's mainland (formerly known as Tanganyika) and Zanzibar island.
 The constitution further states that if the president comes from the Tanzanian mainland, the deputy should come from Zanzibar and vice versa.

 Tanzania strictly followed these guidelines.
-The current President Samia Suluhu Hassan comes from Zanzibar.
-But before she got the top job, she deputized President Magufuli.
-In the same vein, President Hassan also appointed a vice president from Tanzania mainland.
+The current president, Samia Suluhu Hassan, comes from Zanzibar.
+But before she got the top job, she deputized then-President Magufuli.
+In the same vein, Hassan also appointed a vice president from Tanzania's mainland.

 The late President John Pombe Magufuli was a Christian, and his deputy, now the president, Samia Suluhu Hassan, is a Muslim.
 For the nation's unity of holding the two religions together, this has been a powerful tool for a peaceful transition of power.

-Tanzania's situation shows that while it is essential to have written rules via the constitution, it is also vital to establish unwritten rules, which become part of political cultures that the country would have to observe.
-Given the diversity of Tanzania's society, the president and the cabinet would seek to ensure the inclusion of different religions and ethnic backgrounds.
+Tanzania's situation shows that while it is essential to have written rules via the constitution, it is also vital to establish unwritten rules that become part of political cultures that the country would have to observe.
+Given the diversity of Tanzania's society, the president and the Cabinet would seek to ensure the inclusion of different religions and ethnic backgrounds.